-Multiple studies have been reported regarding the incidence rates and overall risk of peripheral nerve injuries during the most common THA approaches.
+Multiple studies have reported the incidence rates and overall risk of peripheral nerve injuries during the most common THA approaches.
 The incidence rates reported vary widely in the literature.
 Reports dating back to the 1980s and 1990s cited up to an 8% incidence rate in THA patients.
-More contemporary studies report a 0.6% to 3.7% risk of nerve injury in THA patients, with the incidence rate at least doubled in the revision setting .
-The latter has been well documented in the literature dating back to the early 1970s.
+More contemporary studies report a 0.6% to 3.7% risk of nerve injury in THA patients, with the incidence rate at least doubled in the revision setting.
+The latter has much documentation in the literature dating back to the early 1970s.

 Inferior gluteal nerve considerations

-While most literature reports focus injury to the sciatic, femoral, obturator, superior gluteal and lateral femoral cutaneous nerves, much less attention is given to the inferior gluteal nerve.
-In addition, the exact clinical outcome "definition" varies greatly from study to study, and with the majority of nerve injuries, fortunately, being mild in nature (i.e. mild neuropraxia), the postoperative clinical examination likely underestimates the true incidence of neurologic injuries following THA.
-This is particularly true in the case of the inferior gluteal nerve.
+While most literature reports focus injury to the sciatic, femoral, obturator, superior gluteal, and lateral femoral cutaneous nerves, much less attention is given to the inferior gluteal nerve.
+Also, the exact clinical outcome "definition" varies significantly from study to study, and with the majority of nerve injuries, fortunately, being mild in nature (i.e., mild neuropraxia), the postoperative clinical examination likely underestimates the true incidence of neurologic injuries following THA; this is particularly true in the case of the inferior gluteal nerve.

-Multiple cadaveric studies have documented the anatomy and course of the inferior gluteal nerve with respect to its anatomic susceptibility during the posterolateral approach to the hip.
-Apaydin et al. used 36 cadavers to develop a triangular landmark for the inferior gluteal nerve, this region included: posterior inferior iliac spine, ischial tuberosity, and greater trochanter.
+Multiple cadaveric studies have documented the anatomy and course of the inferior gluteal nerve concerning its anatomic susceptibility during the posterolateral approach to the hip.
+Apaydin et al. used 36 cadavers to develop a triangular landmark for the inferior gluteal nerve; this region included: posterior inferior iliac spine, ischial tuberosity, and greater trochanter.

 Other technical considerations

-While many authors support the utilization of minimal invasive THA techniques, the potential benefits of these procedures can only truly brought into clinical fruitiion with superior knowledge of nerve anatomy, as trading the benefits of superior visualization during these procedures can potentially be offset by an increased risk of iatrogenic neurovascular injuries.
+While many authors support the utilization of minimal invasive THA techniques, the potential benefits of these procedures can only truly achieve clinical fruition with superior knowledge of nerve anatomy, as trading the benefits of superior visualization during these procedures can potentially be offset by an increased risk of iatrogenic neurovascular injuries.

-Techniques to reduce the likelihood of nerve compromise are achievable, one way is through a more minimally invasive total hip arthroplasty, where the surgeon does not dissect the gluteus maximus tendon and removes less tissue significantly reducing nerve compromise.
-That being said, superior knowledge of the course of the nerve must first be mastered as
+Techniques to reduce the likelihood of nerve compromise are achievable; one way is through a more minimally invasive total hip arthroplasty, where the surgeon does not dissect the gluteus maximus tendon and removes less tissue significantly reducing nerve compromise.
+That said, superior knowledge of the course of the nerve requires mastery as

-Marcy et al. describe a different approach to the hip, they do not split the gluteus maximus they only retracted the muscle backward with little damage to the nerve, this technique, however, has its disadvantages, high mobilization of the muscles and labor intensive.
+Marcy et al. describe a different approach to the hip.
+They do not split the gluteus maximus, but only retracted the muscle backward with little damage to the nerve.
+This technique, however, has its disadvantages, high mobilization of the muscles, and labor-intensive.
 With this in consideration, the more preferred approach is to split the gluteus maximus muscles.
-The incision must be 5mm or less from the tip of the greater trochanter and extend approximately 10 cm along the iliotibial tract, this route will protect the inferior gluteal nerve.
+The incision must be 5mm or less from the tip of the greater trochanter and extend approximately 10 cm along the iliotibial tract; this route will protect the inferior gluteal nerve.

-Perisacral surgical techniques offer a different difficulty.
-During perisacral surgery to remove tumors, the surgeon must have clear landmarks developed or they risk cutting the superior and or inferior gluteal artery.
+Perisacral surgical techniques offer a different type of difficulty.
+During perisacral surgery to remove tumors, the surgeon must have clear landmarks developed, or they risk cutting the superior and or inferior gluteal artery.
 The sacrospinous and sacrotuberous ligament are landmarks that the surgeon must identify because these two ligaments lie over the superior and inferior gluteal artery.
-Historical surgical techniques removed more gluteus tissue which made identification of the arteries easier, but also compromised functional recovery because of tissue loss.
+Traditional surgical techniques removed more gluteus tissue, which made identification of the arteries easier, but also compromised functional recovery because of tissue loss.

 |||Craig A, Entrapment neuropathies of the lower extremity.
 PM [PubMed PMID: 23542774]|